johannesgiorgis/udacity-notes/aind/computer_vision.md

 - Color Threshold used in number of applications
 	- Computer graphics
 	- Video
-- Commonly used with bue screen
+- Commonly used with blue screen
 - Blue screen similar to green screen is used to layer two images or video streams based on identifying and replacing a large blue area.
 - How does it work?
 	- Isolate blue background